ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/members.md

 If you are using legacy member profile template, when new members register through the site, a "terms of service" block of text is displayed.
 You may edit the terms of service within the registration form template, located at `Design --> Themes --> Member Profile Templates --> Default --> Registration Form`.

+### Enable Multi-Factor Authentication?

+This preference enables members to setup [Multi-Factor Authentication](member/mfa.md) with their accounts.

 ### Allow members to set time preferences?

 ![Allow members to set time preferences](/_images/members_time_prefs.png)